 Some of the devices currently on sale are still ugly as hell but overall, things are really looking up with Emporio Armani, Marc Jacobs and Hugo Boss going over to the smart side in the last 12 months.
 That has mainly been in the form of smartwatches, but with smart jewellery and smart clothing still yet to reach the mainstream, there's still plenty of time to get involved.

 Designer wearables: The best fashion tech from big name labels

 If you put all the Herschel backpacks in Shoreditch end to end, you'd be able to reach all the way to the moon.
 This is a completely made-up fact, but there a HELL of a lot them in London and the hipster target market would no-doubt welcome some sort of on-board gadgetry.
-Perhaps a built-in proximity sensor for thwarting would-be thieves or maybe even a back warmer that heats up on demand like Microsoft Research’s smart scarf, to keep you snug while riding your bicycle in the cold.
+Perhaps a built-in proximity sensor for thwarting would-be thieves or maybe even a back warmer that heats up on demand, to keep you snug while riding your bicycle in the cold.

 Edgy jewellery brand Tatty Devine is no stranger to collaborations so we'd love to see it teaming up with a tech company to make some fine-looking tech-filled eye candy.
-Imagine how cool it would be if the brand's existing Mission Control necklace (pictured) actually packed a button-sized Intel Curie chip or some sort of mood tracking like Zensorium.
+Imagine how cool it would be if the brand's existing Mission Control necklace (pictured) actually packed in a Snapdragon chip or some sort of voice or smart button controls.